 - Instagram: https://www.instagram.com/levis/

-As one of the most well known denim brands in the world, Levi’s has taken the lead from Scandinavian denim circularity leaders Nudie Jeans (more about this fantastic brand here), to strive towards a more circular way of doing business.
-Their goal is to create products that are used more, made to be made again, and made from recycled or renewable inputs.
-You could say jeans designed for not just the next wear but the next owner.
+As one of the most well-known denim brands in the world, Levi’s has taken the lead from Scandinavian denim circularity leaders Nudie Jeans (more about this fantastic brand here), to strive towards a more circular way of doing business.
+Their goal is to create products that are used for longer, made to be made again, and made from recycled or renewable inputs.
+You could say their jeans are designed for not just the next wear but the next owner.

 Levi’s is known for the quality and longevity of its jeans, which contributes to sustainability, and some circularity has now been added to that approach with in-store tailor shops.
 In these shops, which are located worldwide, your old denims can be repaired, recycled, or even transformed into a new product – say a wallet or a pair of denim shorts.
 It’s a way to provide wearers with the services they need to get more from their jeans and not default to binning or buying new.

-Of course it doesn’t end there.
-There are many other leading brands that are moving towards circularity such as Adidas, Timberland, Ikea, Dell and Energizer.
-One of those brands, Adidas plans to use 100% recycled polyester in all products by 2024.
+Not only are there heaps of other small, emerging brands who have implemented circularity into the core of their business models, but there are many leading brands like Levi’s that are moving towards circularity.
+Adidas, for example, plans to use 100% recycled polyester in all products by 2024.
 This is to add to their existing partnerships with sustainability leaders Allbirds and Parley for the Oceans, to drive recycled product and material innovation.

-It is encouraging to see such a variety of well-known brands moving away from the wasteful linear way of working that has dominated business for so long.
-Mind you, always take grandiose ‘green’ claims with a pinch of salt, as there may be some sly greenwashing at work – especially with bigger brands (here’s another blog post about that pernicious approach to going green and how to spot it).
+It is encouraging to see such a variety of established brands moving away from the wasteful linear way of working that has dominated business for so long.
+But always take grandiose ‘green’ claims with a pinch of salt, as there may be some sly greenwashing at work – especially with bigger brands (here’s another blog post about that pernicious approach to going green and how to spot it).

 Buying from brands who are embracing circular business models is not the only way to support circularity.
 The basic principles of circularity; reduce, reuse and recycle, can be done by anyone.